NeelBhatt/Docs-1/aspnet/aspnetcore/publishing/vsts-continuous-deployment.md

    ![image](vsts-continuous-deployment/_static/setup-build-variables.png)

+> [!NOTE]
+> If you are using hosted build agents to build your ASP.NET Core application, the host will try to cache packages.
+As the hosted servers won't retain the cache, you can skip this step and reduce restore times by adding another variable here:

+ * Name: `DOTNET_SKIP_FIRST_TIME_EXPERIENCE`
+ * Value: `true`

 2. Use a Command Line build step to restore packages.

     * Click **Add build step...** and choose **Utility** > **Command Line** > **Add**